 Health insurance for yourself and your family can ensure that any health emergencies don’t break your back during the loan repayment period.
 Most of you might have health insurance from your employers, but it is a good idea to get separate and more adequate coverage.

-5. Do you have an emergency fund, and does it consider the expected home loan EMI commitments?
+5. Do you have an, and does it consider the expected home loan EMI commitments?

 An emergency fund is an absolute must during the loan repayment period, and it must include your EMIs for at least four to six months.
 No one can guarantee that you won’t have emergency expenses or a loss of income during the loan repayment period.
 Smart people don’t leave much to chance.